mtford90/siesta/INTRO.md

+*<span style="color: red">**Warning**: Siesta is a work-in-progress and undergoing heavy development.
+The codebase is currently catching up with the docs and a new version is expected within the next few weeks.
+Feel free to get involved via the [gitter chat](https://gitter.im/mtford90/siesta), all feedback is appreciated.</span>*

 # Siesta

 <strong>Siesta</strong> is an object graph framework for Javascript.
 It makes it easier to model, consume and interact with RESTful web services.